creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-26-GeneralizationInFederatedLearning.md

 $$ F_{part\_val}(w) := \frac{1}{|\hat{C}|}\underset{c\in\hat{C}}{\sum}[\rho_c*(\mathbb{E}_{\xi\sim D_c}f(w,\xi))]$$

 They finally define two levels of generalization gap:

 * **The out-of-sample gap: $$ F_{part\_val}(w) - F_{part\_train}(w)$$**
 * **The partipation gap: $$ F_{unpart}(w) - F_{part\_val}(w)$$**

 ## Highlighted properties
 The participation gap:

 * *is an intrinsic property of FL due to heterogeneity*.
 The gap will not exist if data is homogeneous,
 * *can quantify client diversity* (comparable between tasks),
 * *can measure overfitting on the population distribution*,
 * *can quantify model robustness to unseen clients*,
 * *can quantify the incentive for clients to participate*.

+# Practical contributions
-# The three-way validation split
+## The three-way validation split
 ![](/collections/images/generalization_federated_learning/three_split.jpg)

 Each column corresponds to the dataset of one client.
 A